TTK4130/ttk4130.github.io/docs/numerical-methods-for-odes.rst

         return x, {"iterations": i, "delta": delta_x}

 This function will return either when the update is sufficiently small or when the maximum number of iterations is reached.
-If we program a model problem to test this against, we can see whether it works.
+If we program a model problem to test this against, we can see whether it converges given our parameters.

 .. jupyter-execute::